jushcooly/seojunhyeok.academicpages.github.io/_pages/about.md

 Interested in
 ======

-computer vision- accurate and fast medical dagnosis and precise treatement machine learning- Since patient data is smaller than typical data, I would also like to research efficient AI training methods. -
+**computer vision**- accurate and fast medical dagnosis and precise treatement<br>
+**machine learning**- Since patient data is smaller than typical data, I would also like to research efficient AI training methods.